BentleyJOakes/BentleyJOakes.github.io/index.markdown

 I am an **Assistant Professor** in the [Département de génie informatique et génie logiciel (Department of Computer and Software Engineering)](https://www.polymtl.ca/gigl/) at Polytechnique Montréal, Canada.

-My research focuses on **enabling domain experts to efficiently capture and utilise their knowledge through a model-driven approach, to support digital engineering for complex cyber-physical systems**.
+My research focuses on **enabling domain experts to efficiently capture and utilise their knowledge through a model-driven approach, to support knowledge engineering for complex cyber-physical systems**.
 The goal is to minimise the cognitive and time effort for constructing, verifying, and validating these systems, while still maximising the insights gained during the digital engineering process.

 My main research interests include:
 * digital twins, including their structure and construction